rpgjs/rpgjs-documentation/docs/guide/create-sprite.md

 It is not mandatory to have a spritesheet as in the example below.
 You can create animations from any sprite sheet

-## Spritesheet
+## 1. Create Spritesheet

 Here is the spritesheet we will use:

 ![hero](/assets/chara.png)

-1. Place the image in `src/client/characters/assets`
+1. Place the image in <PathTo to="clientDir" file="characters/assets" />
-2. Then create the following file in `src/client/characters/hero.ts`
+2. Then create the following file in <PathTo to="clientDir" file="characters/hero.ts" />

 ```ts
 import { Spritesheet, Animation, Direction } from '@rpgjs/client'